 Candidates must have a score of 20 or better to pass the project.
 Students with less than 20 have to redo the project during Student Teaching II.
 Details of the scoring rubric are included in an attachment.
 In the spring of 2012 a review was done of the Teacher Work Sample and revisions were made to the process.
 The purpose was to align this project with Understanding By Design which is used in the literacy classes as part of the Capstone Project.
 Four documents are attached that outline the new process to be used in Fall 2012.
+The teacher work sample was not disaggregated by subject endorsements.
+That will be done beginning Fall 2012.

-Key Program Assessment 6 - Field Experience and Student Teaching Evaluation (Pedagogical Knowledge, Skills, and Dispositions, P-12 Learning)
+Key Program Assessment 6 - Field Experience and Student Teaching Evaluation (Pedagogical Knowledge, Skills, and Dispositions, and P-12 Learning)

 Evaluation of the teacher education candidate is completed by the cooperating teacher during each of the field experience assignments and by the cooperating teacher and the university supervisor during student teaching experiences.
 The evaluations are aligned with the Conceptual Framework.
-Data charts for the evaluations are included as 006.03B3 TED Aggregate Field Experiences and Student Teaching Reports (2 separate reports).
+Detailed data charts for the evaluations are included as 006.03B3 TED Aggregate Field Experiences and Student Teaching Reports (2 separate reports).
+The following is a summary of the evaluations for field experience (FE) and student teaching (ST) for each of the assessment areas.
+The N indicates the number of candidate evaluations.
+Candidates are not evaluated on all of the performance assessment areas in their field experiences.
+SECLuth are candidates in the Lutheran teacher education program.
+SECPublic are candidates in the public teacher education program.